“Pour ce qui est de l’avenir, il ne s’agit pas de le prevoir mais de le rendre possible” | Antoine de Saint Exupery

 She couldn’t believe her mother left this world without notice, with no apologies, without calling back for so many years.
 Even if Michelle knew that it was her who made the contact impossible.
-Despite blocking the incoming calls from France in her phone and rejecting to accept every recommended letter with a French stamp that arrived at her doorstep, she was hoping her mother would find a way to get through to her.
+She was hoping her mother would find a way to get through to her.

 “You could lie that you missed me, you know?
 You could say you were sorry, but you never cared about me, did you?” – Michelle asked quietly, not waiting for the answer.
 “I was slowing you down in your career, wasn’t I?
 That’s why you sent me to my grandparents, to America.”